cmkeen4/GettingandCleaningData/CodeBook.md

 I used rbind to create three (3) data tables from six(6):

--subjects:  10299 objects of 1 variable

--‘subjects’ – holds data from both subTest and subTrain
+-subjects:  10299 objects of 1 variable;  holds data from both subTest and subTrain

--X (uppercase X):  10299 objects of 561 variables

--‘X’ – holds data from both xTest and xTrain
+-X (uppercase X):  10299 objects of 561 variables; holds data from both xTest and xTrain

--Y (uppercase Y):  10299 objects of 1 variable

--‘Y’ – holds data from both yTest and yTrain
+-Y (uppercase Y):  10299 objects of 1 variable; holds data from both yTest and yTrain

 LABELING
  I labeled each column of the data tables